JDVila/VeryGoodCoffee/README.md

 5. Run the following command in the working directory through the terminal: `flutter run --flavor development --target lib/main_development.dart`
 6. Interact and have fun with the app!

+There are three flavors for the app: development, staging, and production - all of which should execute at this time.
+There are also English and Spanish ARB files for localization.

-This app was built using BLoC state management, Clean Architecture for concern separation, and Get_it for Dependency Injection and Source Location.
+This app was built using BLoC state management, Clean Architecture for concern separation, and the Provider pattern for dependency management

 ## Using the App in the Simulator / Emulator 📱
 1. Open the App manually by clicking on the app icon, or automatically through VSCode if this is a fresh install